 To support artists at all levels, we offer affordable, one-on-one, hour-by-hour help covering just about everything under the Artist Development umbrella.
 We won’t promise to make you rich and famous.
 That’s up to you, and a whole slew of other factors outside our (and your) control.
-And no, we don’t promise to be as expert about music contracts as an entertainment lawyer.
+And no, we don’t promise to be expert about every aspect of the music industry.
 But we have deep enough knowledge and enough experience in the old and new music industries.
 We can help you pick the right path through a very confusing, overwhelming maze of possibilities and advice.

 The biggest thing we can and do promise is to be on your side.
 We believe that the best way for us to serve you – and stay in business – is to help you strategize how to use your time, money, and energy.
 When the best path is working with another expert, we’ll give you referrals.

 Justin Leighton Long is a lifetime musician who was promoting and selling out large (300+) shows by the time he entered high school.
 He got his band, No Address, signed to Atlantic Records, which resulted in a million-dollar recording contract (with the producer of Eagle Eye Cherry, Three Doors Down, Creed, and Jewel) and an 18-month national tour with bands like Shinedown and Breaking Benjamin before the old music industry tanked in the mid-2000’s.
 He has worked in and owned recording studios in Florida and California; performed, recorded, and produced a wide range of genres; and coached and mentored scores of artists in Florida and at Performance High.

 How Do You Develop an Artist?